biazhong/test/files/A Demo Application.md

 ## 2 🔧 Using PyPRS to Solve the Problem

 In this demo application, all the built-in procedures and a custom procedure, namely the equal allocation procedure, are applied to solve the throughput maximization problem.

 To use PyPRS, users need the **alternatives information file** and **simulation function file**.
 Download these files directly by clicking the following link:

 <a href="https://raw.githubusercontent.com/biazhong/test/refs/heads/main/files/Uploading%20Files.zip">Download Uploading Files</a>

 *Note*: When the number of alternatives for a problem is very large, manually creating the **alternatives information file** can be time-consuming.
 In this problem, we use a <a href="https://raw.githubusercontent.com/biazhong/test/refs/heads/main/files/Uploading%20Files.zip">Python function</a> to automatically generate the **alternatives information file**.
 Users can make slight modifications to this function to generate the function for other problems.
-Download the Python function directly by clicking the following link: